egstern/SL7-to-AlmaLinux/README.md

 ## FAQ
 1. Who is this for?
-   - This document provides an migration path for someone with a active SL-7 machine who wishes to preserve its operations past the EOL of SL-7 in June 2024 but doesn't want to do a full install of some other operating system.A full install often involves disk partition reformatting causing complications with data preservation.
+   - This document provides an migration path for someone with a active SL-7 machine who wishes to preserve its operations past the EOL of SL-7 in June 2024 but doesn't want to do a full install of some other operating system.
+A full install often involves disk partition reformatting causing complications with data preservation.
+This procedure lets them update the operating system in place to AlmaLinux-8 leaving their user files and data undisturbed and preserving many system settings unchanged.
 2. Why can't they just use the ELevate tools directly?
    - They don't work for SL-7, as of 2024-10-26.
 See https://bugs.almalinux.org/view.php?id=433